abitravers1989/CV/README.md

 I have a proven ability to effectively communicate with all-types of people:

-- At the Energy Institute I worked directly with ex CEOs, CTOs and C-suit management of large oil and gas companies (including BP and Exxon) to assemble co-written papers to influence government policies.
+- At the Energy Institute I worked directly with ex CEOs, CTOs and C-suite management of large oil and gas companies (including BP and Exxon) to assemble co-written papers to influence government policies.

-- At UK Power Networks I worked with internal C-suite management and contracting companies (such as Morgan Sindall, ABA) to negotiate significant cost savings.
-For example, I reduced a £12m project to £7.8m.
+- At UK Power Networks I worked with internal C-suite management and contracting companies (such as Morgan Sindall, ABA) to negotiate significant cost savings, reducing project costs from £12m to £7.8m on one project.

 - My greatest achievement was persuading the CEO, despite a pay and hire freeze, to offer Master’s degree courses to other graduates to support their enhanced development.